Engagements - AI product build for founders: one senior engineer, one outcome, weekly shipped increments

 What you'll have at launch

-A production AI product wrapped around your model: streaming UI, a RAG pipeline, usage metering, and billing you can charge on.
+A production AI product wrapped around your model: streaming UI, a RAG pipeline, evals you can trust, usage metering, and billing you can charge on.

 - A streaming chat or generation UI that renders token-by-token, handles stop and regenerate, and recovers when the model errors mid-stream.